chr60/DataStructures---Assignment-2/README.md

-# DataStructures---Assignment-2
-project based on 8 Queens puzzle - used recursion read assignment prompt for more information
+# project based on 8 Queens puzzle - used backtracking recursion
+- of the data square given, no one can match any of their friends
+- continued play with idea of social network, specifically the relationships between data